robinsillem/SecurityTraining/Attacks/Session hijacking via XSS.md

     <img src="///" onerror="alert('hello')" />

-Angular is explicitly trusting the search term is safe (even though it's not), and binding it as-is.
-Normally, Angular wouldn't trust this, but it's been enabled since it's security training.
+Angular is explicitly trusting the search term is safe (even though it's not safe), and binding it as-is.
+Normally, Angular wouldn't trust this, but it's been enabled for demonstration purposes (or you could buy the fiction that a foolish developer did it on purpose so that users could put styling tags in their posts).
 Now, loading in a script here is more of an ask here, but it's doable in a couple of ways:

 * Perform an XMLHttpRequest, and evaluate the response; or
 * Create a script element, set its source to the target URL, and append it to the `<head>` tag